Monday, June 30, 2008

 Where Did Evil Come From?

-There is evil in the world.
-Everywhere.
-A biblical Christian would even say that there is a cabal of unseen conspirators promoting it.
-Where did it come from, and how did it manage to sprout like weeds under the eye of an omniscient, omnipotent God?
-To answer "the Devil" is too facile and actually leaves the question intact, unanswered.
-The Devil is evil, why it's in his very name!
-He certainly is the source of much that is evil, but then, where did his evil come from?
+A biblical worldview would even see that there is a cabal of unseen conspirators promoting that evil.
+How did it manage to sprout like weeds under the eye of an omniscient, omnipotent God and where did it come from in the first place?
+To answer "the Devil" is too facile and actually leaves the question intact unanswered.
+The Devil is evil (it's in his very name!) and he certainly is the source of much that is evil, but then, where did his evil come from?

 How can those abilities which so distinguish humans from the plethora of the living be responsible for evil?
-A definition would be helpful before proceeding: evil is that which is not good, and most fundamentally, that which is out of harmony with the ultimate good, which is God.
+A definition would be helpful before proceeding: evil is simply that which is not good, and more fundamentally, that which is out of harmony with the ultimate good, which is God.
 Evil is the "un-God."
 When choice and will were expressed by man or angel independently of, and in opposition to God, evil was born.

 Evil, then, is the risk inherent in freedom.

-Creation still bears the fingerprints of God, but its smudges betray, all too clearly the cost of image bearers going their own way instead of God's.
+Creation still bears the fingerprints of God, but its smudges betray, all too clearly the evil cost of image bearers going their own way instead of God's.